 U-M Library maintains extensive collections to support the multidisciplinary study of religion.
 Library holdings cover all regions of the world and all historical periods, and are available in a variety of formats and languages.
 This guide provides numerous resources for conducting research in religious studies.

-Working on a specific religious tradition, geography or time period?
+Working on a specific religious tradition, time period, or geography?
 You may find the following U-M Library research guides helpful as well

 To find books, start by searching our library catalog!

 If you don't already have a title or author in mind, try using subject terms (such as "Religion," "Religious aspects," "Religious life and customs," or more tradition-specific terms) combined with geographic terms, time period, or language.